-For CPG’s, these new requirements might mean that you need to update your existing packaging.
+For CPG’s, these new requirements might mean that you need to update your existing packaging and introduce newer packaging machinery.
 But the good news is that the new rules are common-sense, and a good packaging design company operating in the Canadian market (like Ravenshoe Group) can guide you through the process.
 Let’s take a look at the biggest changes.

 1. Clear, Understandable, Plain Language

 Let’s face it: Medical terminology and scientific lingo can be baffling to anyone who isn’t a scientist, a doctor or a pharmacist.

 How is the average person looking for a remedy for “indigestion” going to know that the antacid package they’re holding is right for them, if the product label advertises a cure for “dyspepsia?”
 Basically, “plain language” just means that the label should use words that the general public understands the first time they read it, instead of a more technical term used in more scientific circles.

 In addition, the information has to be prominently displayed.